Problems with Memory: Learn It 3—More Reasons for Forgetting

 Figure 1.
 The error of misattribution can happen when we associate a memory with the wrong person or source.

 Let’s say Alejandro was dating Eva and they saw the Spider-Man: Homecoming movie together.
 Then they broke up and Alejandro saw Spider-Man: No Way Home movie with someone else.
 Later that year, Alejandro and Eva got back together.
-One day, they were discussing the films Alejandro mentioned how funny it was watching Eva’s surprise when some of the former Spidermen appeared together in Spider-Man: No Way Home.
+One day, they were discussing the films Alejandro mentioned how funny it was watching Eva’s reaction to Spider-Man: No Way Home.
 When Eva responded with a puzzled and then angry look, Alejandro realized he’d committed the error of misattribution.

 One form of source misattribution is called cryptomnesia, which involves the unconscious influence of memory that causes current thoughts to be wrongfully attributed as novel.
 In other words, individuals mistakenly believe that they are the original generators of a thought when it really came from somewhere else.